lavalink-devs/Lavalink/IMPLEMENTATION.md

 `startTime` is an optional setting that determines the number of milliseconds to offset the track by.
 Defaults to 0.

 `endTime` is an optional setting that determines at the number of milliseconds at which point the track should stop playing.
 Helpful if you only want to play a snippet of a bigger track.
-By default the track plays until it's end as per the encoded data.
+By default, the track plays until its end as per the encoded data.

 `volume` is an optional setting which changes the volume if provided.